-- Citizenship or permanent resident status of Australia or New Zealand.
+- Citizenship or permanent resident status of Australia or New Zealand

 The selection process is predetermined, transparent, and objective.
 It includes a range of approaches to ensure validity and reliability, involves multiple raters, contains criteria for marking and allocates weighting for each tool to permit ranking of the applicants.
 The tools include a structured curriculum vitae assessment (20%), professional performance appraisal (PPA) referee reports (35%), and panel interview (45%).

-|1-30 April 2021||Stage 1: Application for eligibility for selection|
+|1-30 April 2022||Stage 1: Application for eligibility for selection|

-Applicants submit completed application form (FOMS01), structured CV and certified supporting documents by 5:00 pm (AEST) on Friday, 30 April.
-OMS Education Officer notifies applicants on or before Monday, 24 May if eligible for selection.
+Applicants submit completed application form (FOMS01), structured CV and certified supporting documents by 5:00 pm (AEST) on Saturday, 30 April.
+OMS Education Officer notifies applicants on or before Monday, 23 May if eligible for selection.

-|24 May – 6 June 2021||Stage 2: Collection of referee reports|
+|23 May – 5 June 2022||Stage 2: Collection of referee reports|

-OMS Education Officer emails individual professional performance appraisal (PPA) online form to referees on Monday, 24 May.
-Referees complete PPAs by 11:59 pm (AEST) on Sunday, 6 June.
+OMS Education Officer emails individual professional performance appraisal (PPA) online form to referees on Monday, 23 May.
+Referees complete PPAs by 11:59 pm (AEST) on Sunday, 5 June.

-|24 July 2021||Stage 3: Structured panel interviews|
+|23 July 2022||Stage 3: Structured panel interviews|

-OMS Education Officer notifies applicants on Monday, 12 July if invited for interview.
-Training centre representatives conduct centralised interviews on Saturday, 24 July.
+OMS Education Officer notifies applicants on Monday, 11 July if invited for interview.
+Training centre representatives conduct centralised interviews on Saturday, 23 July.

-|From 26 July||Stage 4: Announcement of offers|
+|From 25 July 2022||Stage 4: Announcement of offers|

 Directors of Training notify applicants if offered a training position.